 - California Governor's Historic Preservation Award

-- U.S. Department of the Transportation Award for Outstanding Public Service and Historic Preservation
+- U.S. Department of Transportation Award for Outstanding Public Service and Historic Preservation

 - Senate Rules Committee Commendation